Conference and Publication Call

 Livable Cities is an initiative between City Tech – New York, Amps and City – University of London.
 Highlighting issues of the urban health its upcoming conference welcomes submissions from across disciplines and, importantly, from different places internationally.

-Issues of interest include, but are not limited to: Covid-19 and the city; Design for Life; Sick Building Syndrome; Care in the community; Healthy cities; Sanitation and public health; Walkable cities; Environmental psychology; Accessible design; Housing and health; Wellbeing and the city life and more.
+Issues of interest include, but are not limited to: Covid-19 and the city; Design for Life; Sick Building Syndrome; Care in the community; Healthy cities; Sanitation and public health; Walkable cities; Environmental psychology; Accessible design; Housing and health; Wellbeing in the city and more.

 14-16, June 2023